CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 </div>
 You can explore this step [here](/developers/carto-vl/examples/maps/guides/add-widgets-advanced/step-2.html)

-#### viewportHistogram vs globalHistogram
+#### `viewportHistogram` vs `globalHistogram`

-We can combine both `viewportHistogram` and the `globalHistogram` expressions to compare viewport vs global features.
-If you interact with the map, you'll see how the bars from the globalHistogram remain static, while the ones from the viewportHistogram change depending on the features present in the viewport.
+The map below combines both `viewportHistogram` and `globalHistogram` expressions to compare the information returned for viewport vs global feature calculations.
+If you interact with the map, you'll see how the bars for globalHistogram remain static, while the ones for viewportHistogram change depending on the features present in the viewport.
+If you zoom out, you'll see the viewportHistogram chart doesn't match the globalHistogram chart.
+This is because the data returned for the globalHistogram is a random sample (as is the case for other global expressions in VL).
+Therefore, in this case, we're comparing the viewport data with a representative sample of the whole dataset.

 <div class="example-map">
   <iframe